 4/ SIDE STITCH

-Cortisol and exercise: What you need to know: According to Dean Somerset, an exercise physiologist in Edmonton, Alberta, “Typically, if someone is cramping, they’re using muscles on that side preferentially over others that would contribute to breathing.”
+How running can help to reduce anxiety: According to Dean Somerset, an exercise physiologist in Edmonton, Alberta, “Typically, if someone is cramping, they’re using muscles on that side preferentially over others that would contribute to breathing.”

 The fix: While standing, take a few deep belly breaths, then press two fingers directly into the affected area.
 As you apply pressure, continue taking deep breaths and lean toward your opposite side from your hips.
 Hold for several seconds or until you feel the pain subside.